Exodus: Release window, gameplay, & everything else we know about the upcoming sci-fi RPG from ex-BioWare developers

 What is the plot of Exodus?

-The plot of Exodus may seem relatively simple at first glance, but the official timeline of its universe released by Archetype is a lot to digest and makes the entire thing feel much grander than we anticipated.
+The plot of Exodus may seem relatively simple at first glance, but looking at the official Exodus timeline, there is a lot to digest, which makes the entire thing feel much grander than we anticipated.
 So, strap yourself in and listen up.

-Over thousands of years, these empires rise and fall, and with aid of highly developed genetic engineering, humans change and evolve.
+Over thousands of years, these empires rise and fall, and through highly developed genetic engineering, humans change and evolve.
 These transhumans call themselves "Celestials" and splinter into dozens of divergent species.
 Violence between empires continues until around A.D.
 28,000, culminating with the Formation Wars.
 Meanwhile, new ark arrivals, who are far less technologically advanced, are forced off to small worlds.

 In the 2,000 years after the Formation Wars, the Celestial species known as the Elohim rise to power and construct an interstellar network that links all the systems of Centauri.
 This starts a new era of exploration and trade that lasts around 5,000 years.
 There's peace and prosperity above everything.
 Even when they're gone, the new Celestial Empires continue to obey their most important laws.